How to implement a continuous performance management process step by step?

 Performance Management is a collective communication process through which managers and employees align together to plan, monitor, and review an employee’s work objectives and their contribution towards the long-term goals of the organization.

-Let’s understand more about Continuous Performance Management, its significance, benefits, and the steps involved in implementing continuous performance management.
+Additionally let’s understand more about Continuous Performance Management, its significance, benefits, and the steps involved in implementing continuous performance management.

 Difference between continuous performance management vs performance management

 In recent times, most Agile businesses around the world turn towards continuous performance systems to overcome the inherited flaws of the traditional performance management methods.
 Continuous performance management is a comprehensive approach when compared to the annual appraisal.
-The manager and the employee get the opportunity to give and take real-time feedback often, build a healthy relationship with periodic one-to-ones, and set near-term objectives and goals.
+The manager and the employee get the opportunity to give and take real-time feedback often, especially to build a healthy relationship with periodic one-to-ones, and set near-term objectives and goals.

 What Is continuous Performance Management?